 British electronic band Hybrid has always brought a cinematic feel to their music and is well established in the film scoring industry.
-So it comes as no surprise that the group has been unleashing a series of intense, sci-fi-oriented music videos for their upcoming Black Halo album (out June 25th ).
-The first single/video, “Flashpoint,” came out in late March, and they’ve just released the second part, “Nails.”
+So it comes as no surprise that the group has been unleashing a series of intense, sci-fi-oriented music videos for their new Black Halo album.
+The first single/video, “Flashpoint,” came out in late March, and was followed by “Nails” and “Sky Full Of Diamonds.”
 The pandemic forced them to improvise with the logistics in making them, but the results have been breathtaking.

 The core of Hybrid is Mike Truman (sound design, producer), who was one of the founders in 1995, and Charlotte Truman (vocals, piano, synths, guitar), who joined in 2007.
 They’ve been part of many interesting collaborations over the years, like when Peter Hook added his distinct bass playing to “True to Form” (2003) and Julie Cruise supplied vocals for tracks on the Wide Angle (1999) album.
 Their film work ranges from Interlude In Prague (about Wolfgang Amadeus Mozart) to various entries of the Fast & Furious franchise.
 Hybrid is rounded out by Stu Morgan (vocals, guitars, bass), and Simon Hanson (drums, percussion, backing vocals).

-So far, you’ve put out a pair of really interesting videos from the album.
-Could you discuss those
+You’ve put out really interesting videos from the album.
+Could you discuss those?

 Charlotte: “Flashpoint” is like the opener for the album.
 So we wanted to use that as a sort of precursor to what’s going to happen in the future.
 And then we started working with a chap name Matt Westrup.
 He’s done all the final scenes of the movie, which are all CGI.
 All of it [the CGI] is completely made by him.
 Because of lockdown and everything, we had to go and use as many things at hand as we could, without going to contravening lockdown regulations and all that stuff.
 So, we’ve got a friend who owns a farm, not far away from us.
 And we used her barn.
 That’s got the big milling machine inside it.
 And we used her cellar, which has got all the bottles lined up.
 But then after that, Matt was just CGI’ing the shit out of everything.
 And it was just amazing.